caroljunq/create-retail-mock-data/README.md

 # Sequence to generate files
 1- Customers,Suppliers,Shippers,Categories, Payments and Campaigns
 2- Products
+- Don't forget to describe the importance to use the same config.json for all generators (change in the paremeters)

 # Required Python Modules
 - mimesis --> https://mimesis.readthedocs.io/